Foundation Diet and Health

 The nutmeg tree needs a tropical climate, heavy rainfall and preferably rich, volcanic soil for healthy growth.
 9

 Nutmeg trees are dioecious, meaning that the sexes are usually found on different trees, which are difficult to tell apart in the juvenile stage.
-One male tree is enough to fertilize about 10 female trees.
+One male tree is enough to fertilize around 10 female trees.
 3 There are also plants with both sexes on one tree.
 The leaves are leathery and usually dark green, the flowers are pale yellow with a pleasant scent.

 The trees reach a height of 10-20 m.
 Only after the 8th year do the female trees bear fruit for about 20-30 years, which with their yellow-orange color is reminiscent of apricots or peaches.
 The yellow-orange, round fruit of the nutmeg tree is processed locally into jams, jellies, pickles or syrup.
 12